brunoherbelin/vimix/docs/index.md

 vimix is in its early infancy, open to [feature requests and bug reports](https://github.com/brunoherbelin/vimix/issues).

-vimix welcomes contributors and support.
+vimix welcomes contributors and support: check the [wiki](https://github.com/brunoherbelin/vimix/wiki) for more info